Breadcrumb

 3. Programs

-Hundreds of military, government and commercial satellites reside today in geosynchronous Earth orbit (GEO) some 22,000 miles (36,000 kilometers) above the Earth—a perch ideal for providing communications, meteorology and national security services, but one so remote as to preclude inspection and diagnosis of malfunctioning components, much less upgrades or repairs.
+Hundreds of military, government, and commercial satellites reside today in geosynchronous Earth orbit (GEO) approximately 22,000 miles (36,000 kilometers) above the Earth.
+This position is ideal for providing communications, meteorology and national security services.
+Yet the distance prevents inspection and diagnosis of malfunctioning components, let alone upgrades or repairs.

-Even fully functional satellites sometimes find their working lives cut short simply because they carry obsolete payloads—a frustrating situation for owners of assets worth hundreds of millions of dollars.
-With no prospects for assistance once in orbit, satellites destined for GEO today are loaded with backup systems and as much fuel as can be accommodated, adding to their complexity, weight and cost.
+Even fully functional satellites often have their operational lives cut short simply because they carry obsolete payloads—a frustrating situation for owners of assets worth hundreds of millions of dollars.
+With no support once in orbit, GEO satellites are equipped with redundant systems and maximum fuel capacity, which increases their complexity, weight, and expense.

 By executing the RSGS program, DARPA seeks to:

-• Demonstrate in or near GEO that a robotic servicing vehicle can perform safe, reliable, useful and efficient operations, with the flexibility to adapt to a variety of on-orbit missions and conditions
+• Demonstrate in or near GEO that an RSV can perform safe, reliable, useful and efficient operations, with the flexibility to adapt to a variety of on-orbit missions and conditions

 • Demonstrate satellite servicing mission operations on operational GEO satellites in collaboration with commercial and U.S. Government spacecraft operators

-• Support the development of a servicer spacecraft with sufficient propellant and payload robustness to enable dozens of missions over several years
+• Support the development of a servicing spacecraft with sufficient propellant and payload capacity to enable dozens of operations over several years

 Contact